Vonage/vivid-3/docs/conventions/readme.md

 You should use kebab case for attribute names.
 Alternatively, you can use one of the following:

+- `heading` - for the head or main ext with HTML heading tag
-- `heading` - for the head or main text in the component.
+- `headline` - for the head or main text in the component.
-- `sub-heading` - for the sub text in the component.
+- `sub-title` - for the sub text in the component.
 - `text` - for the text in the component.
 - `label` - for the label in the component.